Next-generation firewall

+History

+One of the first mentions of the NGFW term was in a 2004 document by Gartner.
+Kenneth Tam speculated that the term Unified Threat Management (UTM) was coined by IDC because they did not want to adopt the name of their competitor.

 Next-generation firewall versus traditional firewall

 NGFWs include the typical functions of traditional firewalls such as packet filtering, network- and port-address translation (NAT), stateful inspection, and virtual private network (VPN) support.
 The goal of next-generation firewalls is to include more layers of the OSI model, improving filtering of network traffic that is dependent on the packet contents.
+The most significant differences are that NGFWs include intrusion prevention systems (IPS) and application control.